AST 2 Rockies Course? Grab a Seat.

 • Session Three - Afternoon Tour / Travel Objective

-• Review The AVALUATOR Card.
+• Review The AVALUATOR Card

-• Revisit the process for using your AVALUATOR Card in the field, and identify an potential for exceptions to the given score to be present.
+• Revisit the process for using your AVALUATOR Card in the field, and identify potential for exceptions to the given score to be present.

 • Review The ATES Rating Systems

-• ID potential for exceptions to exist on a local scale to your your objectives overall ATES Ratings.
+• ID potential for exceptions to exist on a local scale to your your objective's overall ATES Ratings.

-Day 3 & 4 – Field Days 8hrs.
+Day 3 & 4 – Field Days 8hrs

 Field Day Location: TBD